rpc5102/drupal-collapsing_book_navigation/README.md

 The default `[Block Region]` in Bartik is *sidebar_first*.

 ### Additional Features
 This module also supports the ability to create *one* or *many* block regions for books as well as filter out the books to be displayed in each region.
+Configure block to see a new *Book Selection* list.